-People tend to change-

-He parked in the driveway and still lost in his thoughts, he got inside the house; he should talk to Joni later when he were alone… but how could he ask something like that?
+He parked in the driveway and, still lost in his thoughts, he got inside the house; he should talk to Joni later, when he was alone… but how could he ask something like that?
 Complicated…

 He walked into the kitchen, thinking he needed a beer to clear his head then continue packing.